openebs-archive/openebs-docs/docs/cstor.md

 - Number of pools
 - List of nodes that host the pools
-- List of bockdevices on each node that constitute the pool on that given node
+- List of blockdevices on each node that constitute the pool on that given node
 - RAID type within the pool.
 Supported RAID types are striped, mirrored, raidz and raidz2.

 **Number of pools:** It is good to start with 3 pools as the number of volume replicas will be typically three or one.
 The pool capacity can be increased on the fly and different types of pool expansion can be found [here](/docs/next/ugcstor.html#admin-operations).

 **List of nodes that host the pools:** This information and the number of pool replicas are implicitly provided by analyzing the provided blockdevice CRs in the Storage Pool Claim spec file.
 For example, if the Storage Pool Claim spec file has 3 blockdevice CRs, which belong to 3 different nodes, it implicitly means the number of pool replicas are 3 and the list of nodes taken from the blockdevice CR's metadata information.

-**List of blockdevice:** This is perhaps the most important information in the pool specification.
+**List of blockdevices:** This is perhaps the most important information in the pool specification.
 The blockdevice CRs need to be listed and carefully taken by first determining the list of nodes and the number of disks on each node.

 **Type of pool:** This is also another important configuration information in the pool specification.
 It defines how these disks are pooled together within a node for creating the Storage pool.
 Possible configurations are